• Skip to primary navigation

 • Vegan Boursin Mashed Potatoes - Swap in dairy-free Boursin and parmesan, vegan butter, and your favorite unsweetened, unflavored plant-based creamer.

-• Extra Garlicky - Add 5-7 whole, peeled garlic cloves to the water when you boil the potatoes, then mash as directed for an extra allium kick!
-Hints of garlic are always welcome over here.
+• Extra Garlicky - Add 5-7 whole, peeled pickled garlic cloves to the water when you boil the potatoes, then mash as directed for an extra allium kick!
+Hints of roasted garlic are also always welcome over here.

 • Add Fine Herbs for more flavor - Chop up some fresh chives, rosemary, or thyme and sprinkle on top of your mashed potatoes for some extra herb flavor!